Weedon Village Association organises a variety of events for all who live in Weedon.

 • If you have any ideas for village events please do contact any of the committee or email This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-• Come along to the AGM on 10th April to find out more about this fabulous Association.
+• Come along to the AGM to find out more about this fabulous Association.

 WVA epitomises the fact that Weedon is such a special place to live.